Deconstructing

 you are bothered by the images of “Harmless innocence Melt;

-Flours of all hue, and without Thorn the Rose”
+Flours of all hue, and without Thorn the Rose” (Milton)

-begin, before it is all a fait accompli.
+is all a fait accompli.

 Catch